Endocrine system includes endocrine glands and their secretions (hormones).

 5. PARATHYROID GLAND

 4 parathyroid glands are present on back side of the thyroid gland, one pair each in the two lobes of thyroid gland.
-They secrete Parathyroid hormone (PTH) – peptide hormone.
+They secrete Parathyroid hormone (PTH) – a peptide hormone.

 Functions of parathyroid hormone: